MorphisWallet/morphis-wallet-adapter-demo/README.md

 - **[Ethos Wallet](https://chrome.google.com/webstore/detail/ethos-wallet/mcbigmjiafegjnnogedioegffbooigli)**
 - **[Suiet Wallet](https://suiet.app/)**

 ### 2. Use Legacy Sui Wallet Provider and Morphis Wallet Adapter

+Since @mysten/wallet-adapter-react@^3.0.0, it introduce new wallet adapter based on the Wallet Standard.
+This wallet adapter automatically detects wallets that adhere to the standard interface.
+However, if you still use <@mysten/wallet-adapter-react@^3.0.0, you have to install Morphis Wallet Adapter and put it into the provider.